 The use of appropriate mulch provides instant cover and helps ensure establishment of vegetative cover under normal conditions and is essential to seeding success under harsh site conditions (see the Mulching practice for guidance).
 Harsh site conditions include the following: slopes steeper than 3:1 and adverse soils (soils that are shallow to rock, rocky, or high in clay or sand).
-Areas with concentrated flow should be treated differently and require a hydromulch formulated for channels or an appropriate erosion control blanket.
+Areas with concentrated flow should be treated differently and require a practice appropriate for channel flow.
+(Refer to Chapter 5 Runoff Conveyance for guidance).
+Temporary Seeding (TS)